-At the year end the Partnership had drawn down £5.88 million on the lending facility.
+At the year end the Partnership's outstanding loan balance was £4.908 million.
 A committed facility of £15 million was available from the Royal Bank of Scotland along with an uncommitted overdraft facility of £0.250 million.
 Loan arrangement fees incurred in setting up this facility are included in debtors and are being amortised over the period of the loan drawdown.
 Security over the housing properties has been granted to the Royal Bank for the period of the lending facility.
 Section 107 consent has been granted.